wpcodefactory/popup-notices-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.2.1 =
-* Add 'Close on Click Inside' option
+* Fix 'Close on Click Inside' option on links like 'showcoupon' or 'showlogin'
-* WC tested up to: 4.2